Photos by Richard Barnden.

-After five years of filming and guiding Palau’s dive sites, he started to notice pattern’s emerging in his log books and stock photography catalog’s.
+After five years of filming and guiding Palau’s dive sites, I started to notice pattern’s emerging in my log books and stock photography catalog’s.
 Fish kept appearing in larger than normal school’s at certain dive sites around certain moon cycles and seasons.
-These he would later learn are spawning aggregations and he soon became fascinated with understanding their regularities.
-Richard became obsessed with finding any scientific or documented material he could get his hands on in an attempt to learn more.
-One book which became the bible to him of spawning information was Words of The Lagoon by Dr Johannoson a pioneering scientist in the late 70's.
-Dr Johannsen came to Palau and worked with local fishermen to understand spawning aggregations, something that might take a lifetime to learn without their local knowledge.and later go on to establishing Bull's (Closing fishing seasons) during spawning times to protect these vunerable events.
-Years went by reading more information and piece by piece Richard eventually started building a library of his own formulas.
+These I would later learn are spawning aggregations and I became fascinated with understanding their predictabilities.
+This soon turned into an obsession and I would spend hours looking for any scientific or documented material I could get my hands on in an attempt to learn more.
+One book which became the bible of spawning information to me was 'Words of The Lagoon' by Dr Johannes, a pioneering scientist in the late 70's.
+Dr Johannes came to Palau and worked with local fishermen to understand spawning aggregations, something that would take a lifetime to learn without local knowledge.
+With the local Palauans help this would lead on to the pioneering work establishing Palau's Bull's.
+A closing period of fishing during spawning times thus protecting these vulnerable events from the every increasing pressure of overfishing.
+Most of these are still in force today.

-In 2012 Richard and Paul Collins co-founded a brand new product called Unique Dive Expeditions, operated by one of the most popular dive shops in Palau, Sam’s Tours.
-These expeditions are based around the moon’s lunar cycles throughout the year to witness some of mother natures little secrets........ ....................spawning aggregations by day ..............................and .........................blackwater by night.
+In 2012 myself and Paul Collins co-founded a brand new product called Unique Dive Expeditions, operated by one of the most popular dive shops in Palau, Sam’s Tours.
+These expeditions are based around the moon’s lunar cycles throughout the year for recreational scuba divers to witness some of mother natures hidden secrets - Spawning diving during the day and blackwater diving at night.